themrmax/ebay_sale_predictor/README.md

+#ebay sale predictor

-This is a toy that was inspired by me getting bored with sifting through crap ads on ebay.
-It is a Python program which scrapes and prepares a dataset from ebay, trains a gradient boosted tree-ensemble model using scikit-learn, and then can predict the probability of the listing ending in a sale.
+A little toy project which scrapes and prepares a dataset from ebay, trains a scikit-learn Gradient Boosting Classifier on the price and ad title, and tries to predict the probability of the listing ending in a sale.
 The performance of the model is actually quite good, considering that it is only trained on the ad title and price.

+## Dependencies

-All the dependencies are included in the Anaconda distribution of Python 3.4.
-Example usage: `python ebay_sale_predictor.py --train --keywords "road+bicycle"` then `python ebay_sale_predictor.py --score --ad-title "vintage mens shimano" --price 900`
+All the dependencies should be included in theAnaconda distribution of Python 3.4.

-	optional arguments:
-	  -h, --help           show this help message and exit --train              train the model
-	  --score              score an ad
-	  --keywords KEYWORDS  train mode only: search keywords used to build training dataset, use + for spaces
-	  --ad-title AD_TITLE  score mode only: ad text to be used for scoring --price PRICE        score mode only: price of ad to be used for scoring
+## Test

+    nosetests

+## Example usage

+    python ebay_sale_predictor.py --train --keywords "road+bicycle"
+    python ebay_sale_predictor.py --score --ad-title "vintage mens shimano" --price 900